-• Teachers are happy with the 'Teach Computing - NCEE' resources that we are using and have given positive verbal feedback about the lessons and the learning taking place (Staff Voice survey to be carried out to gain further feedback).

-• Pupils have been positive about Computing lessons and the Teach Computing lessons (Pupil Voice survey to be carried out to gain further feedback).

-• The introduction of the chromebooks has had a very positive impact and has enabled whole class teaching of Computing to take place.
+- Teachers are happy with the 'Teach Computing' resources that we are using and have given positive verbal feedback about the lessons and the learning taking place. - Pupils have been positive about Computing lessons and the Teach Computing lessons. - The use of the chromebooks has had a very positive impact and has enabled whole class teaching of Computing to take place. - The loan of physical computing equipment (micro:bits and crumbles) from a secondary school has been very successful